-- 1. Know where to find relevant information for the course, in particular the assigned reading for both the labs and the lectures. - 2.
-Complete the assigned reading before coming to class.
+- 1. Complete the assigned reading before coming to class.
 Review 1A topics that are unfamiliar.
-Write down any vocabulary words that you do not understand as well as their definitions from the textbook. - 3.
-Practice and develop your critical reading skills. - 4.
+Write down any vocabulary words that you do not understand as well as their definitions from the textbook. - 2.
 Take handwritten notes during class and review your notes regularly.
-Cognitive science tells us that we learn new information better when we write rather than type. - 5.
+Cognitive science tells us that we learn new information better when we write rather than type. - 3.
 Review your notes early and often.
-Use the assigned reading to fill in details and redraw important figures. - 6.
+Use the assigned reading to fill in details and redraw important figures. - 4.
 Write down any questions you have.
 Bring these questions with you to office hours or the drop-in tutoring center. - Most of the "rules" that you learn in chemistry are guidelines.
 There are exceptions.
-You will recognize these exceptions more as your chemical intuition builds. - 8.
-Do a little bit every day.
+You will recognize these exceptions more as your chemical intuition builds. - Do a little bit every day.
 After every lecture, review the reading assignment and complete in-chapter and end-of-chapter exercises.
-Spend at least an hour on chemistry every day. - 9.
+Spend at least an hour on chemistry every day. - 7.
 Seek conceptual understanding.
-Memorization will follow. - 10.
+Memorization will follow. - 8.
 Join a study group.
 Work on problem sets together.
-The best way to learn the material is to teach it to somebody else. - 11.
-Utilize the free tutoring services on campus and online through the MSTRC. - 12.
-Turn in and finish assignments as soon as you are able.
-Don't assume that you'll have time to do it later, or immediately before the deadline.
-Life is unpredictable. - 13.
+The best way to learn the material is to teach it to somebody else. - 9.
+Utilize the free tutoring services on campus and online through the MSTRC. - 10.
 Take care of yourself!
 Stay well-rested and drink water.
 Your physical health and safety are your priority.
 If you need assistance with any basic needs, please reach out to me to referrals to campus resources.